Études (Chopin)

 The Études by Frédéric Chopin are three sets of études (solo studies) for the piano published during the 1830s.
-There are twenty-seven compositions overall, comprising two separate collections of twelve, numbered Op.
+There are 27 études overall, comprising two separate collections of 12, numbered Op.
 10 and Op.
-25, and a set of three without opus number.
+25, and a set of three without opus numbers.

 History

 Composition

 Chopin's Études formed the foundation for what was then a revolutionary playing style for the piano.
-They are some of the most challenging and evocative pieces of all the works in concert piano repertoire.
-Because of this, the music remains popular and often performed in both concert and private stages.
-Some are so popular they have been given nicknames; among the most popular are Op.
-10, No. 3, sometimes identified by the names Tristesse ("Sadness") or "Farewell" (L'Adieu), as well as the "Revolutionary Étude" (Op.
+They are some of the most challenging and evocative pieces in the concert piano repertoire.
+Because of this, they remain popular and are often performed in both concert and private stages.
+Some are so popular they have been given nicknames; among these are Op.
+10, No. 3, sometimes called Tristesse ("Sadness") or "Farewell" (L'Adieu), the "Revolutionary" (Op.
 10, No. 12), "Black Keys" (Op.
 10, No. 5), and "Winter Wind" (Op.
 25, No. 11).
-No nicknames are of Chopin's original creation.
+None of these nicknames are of Chopin's creation.

-All twenty-seven études were published during Chopin's lifetime; Op.
-10, the first group of twelve, were composed between 1829 and 1832, and were published in 1833, in France, Germany, and England.
-The twelve études of Op.
-25 were composed at various times between 1832 and 1835, and were published in the same countries in 1837.
+All 27 études were published during Chopin's lifetime; Op.
+10, the first group of 12, was written between 1829 and 1832 and published in 1833, in France, Germany, and England.
+The 12 études of Op.
+25 were composed at various times between 1832 and 1835 and published in the same countries in 1837.
 The final three, part of a series called Méthode des méthodes de piano compiled by Ignaz Moscheles and François-Joseph Fétis, were composed in 1839, without an assigned opus number.
-They appeared in Germany and France in November 1840, and England in January 1841.
-Accompanying copies of these important early editions, there are usually several manuscripts of a single étude in Chopin's own hand, and additional copies made by his close friend, Jules Fontana, along with editions of Karol Mikuli, Chopin's student.
+They appeared in Germany and France in November 1840 and in England in January 1841.
+Accompanying copies of these early editions are usually several manuscripts of a single étude in Chopin's hand and additional copies made by Chopin's friend Jules Fontana, along with editions by Chopin's student Karol Mikuli.

-The first études of the Opus 10 set were written when Chopin was still in his teens.
-They rank alongside the early works of Felix Mendelssohn as rare examples of extremely youthful compositions that are regarded as both innovative and worthy of inclusion in the standard canon.
-Chopin's études elevated the musical form from purely utilitarian exercises to great artistic masterpieces.